0xShadowByte/0xShadowByte/README.md

 ## Brief Introduction

 I'm a dedicated cybersecurity/IT enthusiast transitioning into the field with a strong foundation in security principles.
-I hold the Google Cybersecurity Certificate and CompTIA Security+ ce Certification, and I’m continuously expanding my knowledge in threat analysis, risk management, and network security.
 Currently, I'm building a portfolio of projects to showcase my skills and practical understanding of cybersecurity/IT concepts.
-I'm passionate about protecting digital assets and eager to contribute to the security/IT landscape.

 ## Objective